Skip to main content

 Overview

-A clump-forming perennial reaching 18–30 inches (45–75 cm) tall and 18–24 inches (45–60 cm) wide.
-Stems erect to sprawling, branched, covered in stiff hairs.
-Leaves lance-shaped to spoon-shaped, 2–6 inches (5–15 cm) long, gray-green, with wavy to shallowly toothed margins; stem leaves alternate and clasping.
-Flower heads solitary on long stems, 2.5–3.5 inches (6–9 cm) across, with ray florets notched at the tip in yellow, often with a red-orange to red zone at the base, surrounding a prominent domed disc of maroon-red to purple-brown tubular florets.
+Gaillardia aristata is a clump-forming perennial reaching 18-30 inches (45-75 cm) tall and 18-24 inches (45-60 cm) wide, with erect to sprawling branched stems covered in stiff hairs.
+Leaves are lance-shaped to spoon-shaped, 2-6 inches (5-15 cm) long, gray-green, with wavy to shallowly toothed margins; stem leaves are alternate and clasping.
+Flower heads are solitary on long stems, 2.5-3.5 inches (6-9 cm) across, with ray florets notched at the tip in yellow, often with a red-orange to red zone at the base, surrounding a prominent domed disc of maroon-red to purple-brown tubular florets.
 Wild forms vary from nearly all-yellow to strongly bicolor; garden selections typically emphasize the bicolor pattern.
-Blooms late spring through fall with deadheading.
-Native to open prairies, grasslands, and rocky slopes of western North America.
-Hardy in USDA zones 3–8.
-Short-lived perennial — clumps may decline after 2–3 years; divide or allow self-seeding to maintain.
+Flowering spans late spring through fall with deadheading.
+Native to open prairies, grasslands, and rocky slopes of the western Great Plains and Rocky Mountain region of North America.
+Hardy in USDA zones 3-8.
+Lifespan is short: clumps commonly decline after 2-3 years, which requires division, self-seeding, or replacement to maintain the planting.
+Wet or rich soils accelerate decline.

 Native Range

-Gaillardia aristata is native to the grasslands, prairies, and open rocky slopes of the western Great Plains and Rocky Mountain region of North America, ranging from British Columbia and Alberta south through Montana, Wyoming, Colorado, and into the northern Great Plains.
-It grows in well-drained, lean soils in open sunny habitats.
+Gaillardia aristata is native to the grasslands, prairies, and open rocky slopes of the western Great Plains and Rocky Mountain region of North America, from British Columbia and Alberta south through Montana, Wyoming, Colorado, and the northern Great Plains, in well-drained lean soils in open sunny habitats.

 Suggested Uses

-Used in prairie-style plantings, dry borders, and meadow gardens at 18–24 inch (45–60 cm) spacing.
-Excellent cut flower lasting 7–10 days in water.
-Attracts butterflies and native bees throughout its long bloom season.
-Tolerates lean, dry, and rocky soils that challenge most perennials.
-Well-suited to xeriscape plantings in zones 3–7.
+Planted in prairie-style plantings, dry borders, xeriscape beds, and meadow gardens at 18-24 inch (45-60 cm) spacing.
+Cut stems hold 7-10 days in water.
+Butterflies and native bees use the flowers across the long bloom season.
+The species tolerates lean, dry, and rocky soils that limit many perennials, which suits it to zones 3-7 xeric plantings.
+Wet, rich, or heavy-clay sites are outside the use range because plants decline rapidly in those conditions.

 How to Identify

-Identified by stiffly hairy, lance-shaped gray-green leaves and solitary flower heads 2.5–3.5 inches (6–9 cm) across with notched ray florets — typically yellow at the tip grading to red-orange at the base — and a prominent domed maroon-red to brown central disc.
-Distinguished from Gaillardia pulchella (Indian blanket, an annual) by perennial growth from a persistent crown and larger flower heads.
-Distinguished from Rudbeckia by the domed (not flat) disc and notched ray tips.
+Identify by the stiffly hairy lance-shaped to spoon-shaped gray-green leaves and the solitary flower heads 2.5-3.5 inches (6-9 cm) across with notched ray florets (typically yellow at the tip grading to red-orange at the base) and a prominent domed maroon-red to brown central disc.
+Distinguished from G. pulchella (an annual Indian blanket) by perennial growth from a persistent crown and by larger flower heads.
+Distinguished from Rudbeckia species by the domed (not flat) central disc and the notched ray-floret tips.

 Appearance